RaphProductions/macOS-t460/README.md

-# macOS11-t460
+# macOS-t460
-A kit to install macOS (Big Sur) on the ThinkPad T460 (Powered by OpenCore)
+A kit to install macOS on the ThinkPad T460 (Powered by OpenCore)

 ## How to install it?
 1 : Format the USB with Rufus with this options :